-According to current FEMA mapping, approximately 20 percent of the total area in the region is within the 1-percent annual chance event (ACE).
+According to current FEMA mapping, approximately 20 percent of the total area in the region is within the 1% annual chance storm event.
 In the Trinity Region, more than 50 communities have over 20 percent of their land located in the floodplain.
 This only tells part of the story, because not all the floodplains within the Trinity Region have been mapped and modeled.
 While developing a comprehensive flood risk model of the region is beyond the scope of this planning effort, the TWDB provided a floodplain quilt for use in this plan.
 The quilt is a combination of various sources of data, providing comprehensive coverage of all known existing statewide flood hazard information.

-Figure 1.16 shows the initial flood quilt information provided by the TWDB that serves as the Trinity Region's starting point, providing an approximation of region-wide flood risk using currently available data.
-In subsequent chapters, this "quilt" will be confirmed, updated, and otherwise enhanced as appropriate to prepare a larger flood risk assessment (Texas Water Development Board, 2021).
-When complete, this regional flood quilt will identify gaps in information and more accurately approximate the distribution of flood risk across the region.
+Figure 1.16 shows the initial flood quilt information provided by the TWDB that served as the Trinity Region's starting point, providing an approximation of region-wide flood risk using currently available data.
+In subsequent chapters, this "quilt" is confirmed, updated, and otherwise enhanced as appropriate to prepare a larger flood risk assessment (TWDB, 2021).
+When complete, this regional flood quilt identifies gaps in information and more accurately estimates the distribution of flood risk across the region.
 A more comprehensive description of the identification of flood-prone areas is provided in Chapter 2.